buettner/private-prefetch-proxy/README.md

 We’re also considering potential schemes for authentication, as well as mechanisms by which website operators can opt-out of proxied prefetching (e.g., rejecting requests with the “Purpose: prefetch” header and potentially a blanket opt-out expressed in the DNS record).
 In addition, private prefetch proxies should allow for reverse DNS lookups of their IP addresses and publish an escalation path for help addressing potential abuse concerns.

+## Geolocation
+**Concern:** "How will this work with geography-based use cases (e.g. Geo-filtering / Geo-access)?"

+The destination server will see the IP of the proxy egress IP, not the user's IP; this will interfere with IP-based geolocation.
+Servers that rely on geolocation to determine what content to serve have the following options:
+* Determine the location of the user at navigation time, e.g., by triggering a request via JS.
+* Reject requests with the "Purpose: prefetch" header for resources that are georestricted.

+More speculative ideas worth exploring are:
+* Requiring proxies to only egress traffic from IPs in the same country/region as the user.
+The challenge here is having agreement on the granularity of "region", as proxies likely can't egress in every country.
+* APIs/mechanism by which the proxy can tell the destination what general region the user is in.
+Similar to the above, there would need to be agreement about the required granularity.

 ## Trusted Private Prefetch Proxies (TPPP)
 **Question**: “What are ‘trusted private prefetch proxies’?”